jason-fox/fox.jason.passthrough.javadoc/README.md

 ## Install

 The DITA-OT JavaDoc plug-in has been tested against [DITA-OT 3.x](http://www.dita-ot.org/download).
+The plugin requires the XSLT 3.0 support found in the [Saxon9.8HE](https://www.saxonica.com/html/download/java.html) library, so the mimimum DITA-OT version is therefore 3.3.
 It is recommended that you upgrade to the latest version.

 ### Installing DITA-OT